Xbox Series X: Confirmed Specs, Release Date, Graphics, Images, Leaks, Design, Games, Price, Launch Titles, Controllers & more

 Microsoft has coined this Xbox “the future of gaming” – but what sets it apart from Sony’s PS5?

-The Series X specs will be the “most immersive console experience ever” according to Microsoft, and from what we’ve heard this may well be proven true.
+Series X’s specs will be the “most immersive console experience ever” according to Microsoft, and from what we’ve heard this may well be proven true.

 We are yet to see a full breakdown of what’s inside the clunky exterior, but we now have a fairly good idea of the Xbox Series X specs.

-Whilst we can’t be sure that these pictures are legitimate, you can check them out here.
+Whilst we can’t be sure that these pictures are legitimate, they are certainly believable.

 Xbox Series X will come equipped with lightning-fast, high-bandwidth DDR6 RAM that Microsoft has claimed will “usher in resolution and framerates we’ve never seen before”.

 It’ll be a while before we see this console, but this does mean that Xbox Series X will be four times as powerful as the Xbox One X – which still holds the title for the most powerful home console ever made.